-Are you guys ready for the easiest, creamiest, most flavorful mac and cheese ever?
+Could this Costco Mac and Cheese recipe be the easiest, creamiest, most flavorful mac and cheese ever?
+Maybe.
 I was planning on posting this recipe as a Costco Mac and Cheese copycat but once I made it again to take pictures I decided it was, in fact, BETTER than Costco’s version and I’d be doing it a disservice by calling it a mere copycat.

 Nobody wants to be called a copycat, after all.